🤔 What's your county's water quality?

 Impact of Climate Change on Water Quality in Seffner

-The increase in temperatures is also leading to the possible development of algal blooms on the adjacent lakes and rivers, especially during the warmer seasons.
-These flowers are able to emit toxins that render the water unsafe to drink as well as for recreation.
-The county is also moving to watch over temperatures of water and nutrients in order to prevent the risks of these harmful algal blooms.
+Rising temperatures also contribute to the potential for algal blooms in nearby lakes and rivers, particularly in the warmer months.
+These blooms can release toxins that make the water unsafe for consumption and recreational use.
+The county is taking steps to monitor water temperatures and nutrient levels to mitigate the risks of these harmful algal blooms.

 Enter your email for exclusive deals and discounts